 Amidst it all, your body has been recovering from the rigors of pregnancy and childbirth while undergoing dramatic hormonal changes.
 And if you’re breastfeeding, it’s been working hard to produce enough milk to nourish another human being.
 You—and that miraculous body of yours—are working hard and going through a lot.

 Still, you may be wondering if the pregnancy pounds—and your post-pregnancy body—are here to stay.
 We’re happy to say that returning to your pre-pregnancy weight is possible.
-Read on as we discuss when it’s healthy to start trying to lose the extra pounds … and the healthy way to do it.
+Read on as we discuss when it’s healthy to start trying to lose the extra pounds … and the healthy way to approach post-baby weight loss.

 1. Keep your weight gain (and loss) in perspective.

-2. Don’t try to lose weight right away.
+2. Don’t try to lose the weight right away.

-According to experts, you’ll need to wait six to eight weeks after delivery to start trying to slim down.4 Your body needs that time to recover from pregnancy and childbirth; plus, if you lose weight too soon, it may take your body longer to fully recover.
+According to experts, you’ll need to wait six to eight weeks after delivery to start your post-pregnancy weight loss plan.4 Your body needs that time to recover from pregnancy and childbirth; plus, if you lose weight too soon, it may take your body longer to fully recover.
 And if you are breastfeeding, you need time to establish a healthy milk supply before starting to limit calories.2

-Even though you may be itching to fit back into your old jeans, you need to plan on losing weight gradually.
-Dropping pounds too quickly can not only lower your energy level at a time when you’re already fatigued, but it can also cause you to lose lean muscle.5 Also, if you’re breastfeeding, losing too rapidly can put your milk supply at risk and potentially affect your baby’s growth.6
+Even though you may be itching to fit back into your old jeans now that you're no longer pregnant, you need to plan on losing weight gradually.
+Dropping pounds too quickly can not only lower your energy level at a time when you’re already fatigued, but it can also cause you to lose lean muscle.5 Also, if you’re breastfeeding, losing too rapidly can put your milk supply at risk and potentially affect your baby’s health and growth.6

-Aim to lose up to 1 to 2 pounds per week if you aren’t nursing and ½ to 1 pound per week if you are.6 Since breastfeeding requires an extra 450 to 500 calories daily7, try not to dip below 1,800 calories per day, or your milk supply could suffer.6
+Aim to lose up to 1 to 2 pounds per week if you aren’t nursing and ½ to 1 pound per week if you've chosen to breastfeed.6 Since breastfeeding requires an extra 450 to 500 calories daily7, try not to dip below 1,800 calories per day, or your calorie deficit could cause your milk supply to suffer.6

-Steer clear of fad diets or ones that overly restrict calories; instead, focus on a plan that is balanced and emphasizes a healthy rate of weight loss, such as Jenny Craig.
-Other important tips:
+Ensure your eating habits follow a well-rounded plan and steer clear of fad diets or ones that overly restrict calories; instead, focus on a plan that is balanced and emphasizes a healthy rate of weight loss, such as Jenny Craig.
+Follow these other important postpartum weight loss tips: